 Earlier this year, I was in Nigeria for my holiday.
 During the holiday, I decided to volunteer for NACA (National Agency for the Control of Aids).
 I volunteered for an outreach program that provided free HIV/AIDS and STD tests to female sex workers in Abuja.
 The outreach program was challenging at first because the brothels we visited were in the slums of Abuja and I’m an ‘ajebutter’ (If I do say so myself).
 Seriously though, I was scared at first because of stories I’ve heard about the violence in brothels but, I eventually got the hang of it and it became easier.

 During the outreach, around 5pm, the girls would start to get customers.
 So our day ended at 5pm because after 5pm, the sex workers would start receiving customers so they wouldn’t come to our test area.
-I noticed that some most of the men were married or least wore rings on their ring fingers (for the people that would ask “how do you know they were married?”).
+I noticed that most of the men were married or least wore rings on their ring fingers (for the people that would ask “how do you know they were married?”).
 It made me sad and angry (but mostly angry): I was angry because the men didn’t even respect their wives enough to take off their wedding rings before soliciting prostitutes.
 I told a friend that witnessing those men unapologetically cheat on their wives had made me reluctant to get married.
 She told that we have to get married and that men would cheat no matter what.
 I wasn’t shocked by what she said because I’ve heard similar statements throughout my life.
 Women are expected to look away and pray for the man to change as their husbands do “their thing”.

 One argument usually used to defend men’s infidelity is that it’s “natural” (rolling my eyes) and there is nothing women can do to prevent it so women should just take pride in being the “main chick/wifey”.
 Well, I do agree that there is nothing a woman can do to prevent a man from cheating on her but I don’t know what a “main chick” is because as far as I’m concerned, if a man decides to cheat (it is a decision) on a woman then you are not his “main” anything because he couldn’t even respect you enough to “hold himself”.